-A9 Dualling Programme: Pitlochry to Killiecrankie DMRB Stage 3 Environmental Statement Appendix A13.4: Strategic Environmental Design Principles: Landscape
+A9 Dualling Programme: Tay Crossing to Ballinluig DMRB Stage 3 Environmental Statement Appendix A13.4: Strategic Environmental Design Principles: Landscape

-Application of Strategic Environmental Design Principles (Landscape) Landscape Principle A9 Dualling should: Adopting the Principle How Principle has been adopted connectivity between local and landscape scale habitat networks through dualling design.
-The mitigation proposals include enhancement of the ecological and landscape connectivity through planting of woodland and scrub, tree lines, heathland and species rich grassland to link existing habitats.
+Landscape Principle A9 Dualling should: Adopting the Principle How Principle has been adopted AWI soil to be translocated to new woodland areas to aid colonisation by existing native species impacted by the proposed scheme.
+L12 Maintain and where possible enhance ecological and landscape connectivity and minimise fragmentation.
+Design Teams shall seek to avoid and minimise potentially adverse ecological effects, and realise opportunities to improve connectivity between local and landscape scale habitat networks through dualling design.
+Development of mitigation proposals has been informed by ecological assessment and input to the proposals.
+The mitigation proposals include enhancement of the ecological and landscape connectivity through planting of woodland and scrub and species rich grassland to link existing habitats.
 L13 Protect species and habitats to support biodiversity, natural processes and Local Biodiversity Action Plan (LBAP) targets.
 The landscape and ecological mitigation proposals are targeted towards LBAP local priority species and habitats (e.g. bats, birds, amphibians, reptiles).
 L14 Use locally native and characteristic plant species and species mixes.
-Outline design includes locally native and characteristic species and mixes, informed by Phase 1 habitat survey.
+The landscape and ecological mitigation proposals include locally native and characteristic species and mixes, informed by Phase 1 habitat survey.
 L15 Aim to ensure the enhanced reputation of the A9 as one of the world's great tourist routes, through landscapes of national and international importance.
-Design teams shall seek to realise the long- term potential for A9 Dualling to deliver an outstanding visitor experience through iconic Scottish scenery.
-The design of the proposed scheme and mitigation proposals have been developed (in consultation with the ESG in order to ensure that travellers continue to experience interesting and varied views of the iconic highland landscapes associated with the Loch Tummel NSA between Pitlochry and Killiecrankie.
+Design Teams shall seek to realise the long-term potential for A9 Dualling to deliver an outstanding visitor experience through iconic Scottish scenery.
+The alignment of the proposed scheme and mitigation proposals have been developed (in consultation with the ESG in order to ensure that travellers continue to experience interesting and varied views of the iconic Highland landscapes associated with the River Tay (Dunkeld) NSA between the Tay Crossing and Ballinluig.